padraigfl/subtitle-ssa/README.md

 ## Concessions

-- Due to the considerable additional overhead involved, general styles are not preserved.
+- Due to the considerable additional overhead involved, general styles are not preserved from an existing SSA file
 - As this project stems from a project revolving around merging subtitle files, there are two lines of code which are specifically related to accommodating that but hopefully have other use cases
-- Subtitles must be already in UTF-8 format, they seem to work regardless with latin alphabet characters if not but anything else is a wildcard
+- Subtitles must be already in UTF-8 format, they seem to work regardless with latin alphabet characters if not but anything else is a wildcard.

 ## Contribution Notes